Skip To Main Content

 Honors Art Portfolio

-This is a college-level course that welcomes students who demonstrate an advanced ability to create visual artwork with technical skills and a mature approach to art making.
+This course welcomes students who demonstrate an advanced ability to create visual artwork with technical skills and a mature approach to art making.

 Read More about Honors Art Portfolio